©2023 OnPay, Inc.

-The W-4 was revised in 2020.
-The new form has a five-step process and a new Publication 15-T (Federal Income Tax Withholding Methods) for determining employee withholding.
+Form W-4 was revised in 2020 and the new form has a five-step process and a new Publication 15-T (Federal Income Tax Withholding Methods) for determining employee withholdings.
 It no longer uses withholding allowances.

 For employees hired in 2019 or prior, you can continue to use the information they provided on the old form W-4.
 It includes a worksheet that allows your employees to calculate withholding allowances for dependents and children.
 Some employees may want to fill out a new W-4 if they work a second job, get married, have a child, or get divorced, but you cannot require existing employees to complete a new one.

 Employees can also elect to have additional tax withheld or request to be exempt from federal income tax withholding.
-The new form W-4 provides detailed instructions.
+The new form W-4 provides detailed instructions on how to do this.

 Make sure the employee signs the W-4, but don’t send it to the IRS unless requested.
 Retain it in your employee’s personnel file for a minimum of 4 years after the date of the employee’s latest tax return.